Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 \section{Findings}

 Our analysis of interviews with GI surgery providers and patients reveals a series of breakdowns in the hospital-to-home care transition.
 These breakdowns are not isolated incidents but are rooted in systemic issues of coordination, communication, and a fundamental disconnect between the well-monitored and maintained environment of the hospital and the complex realities of patients' homes.
-We present our findings in four parts.
-First, we describe how the responsibility for monitoring complications is shifted to patients who are ill-equipped for the task.
-Second, we present the failures in coordination between inpatient and outpatient provider teams.
-Third, we analyze the contextual gap between in-hospital training and at-home self-care.
-Finally, we outline the need for intelligent monitoring systems that provide context, not just data.
-Figure \ref{fig:study_procedure} illustrates the current clinical workflow for providing care to patients who have GI surgery across hospital and home settings, as well as the main points of collaboration breakdown.
+We present our findings in three parts.
+First, we \re{described the coordination of workflows and information sharing among GI providers, the breakdowns during the discharge preparation (Section~\ref{provider_coordination}, which answered RQ1.
+Second, addressing RQ2, we examined the interactions between GI providers and patients as they align expectations, co-construct readiness for the transition home, as well as the unexpected challenges in self-care caused by unreadiness for discharge~\ref{patient_provider_coconstruction}.
+Lastly, we identified design considerations, including both opportunities and concerns, for sociotechnical systems to support hospital-based discharge preparation as well as home-based recovery (Section~\ref{design_consideration}) to answer RQ3.} Figure \ref{fig:teaser} illustrates the current clinical workflow for providing care to post-GI surgery patients across hospital and home settings, as well as the main points of breakdown.